yahoo/HaloDB/README.md

 HaloDB stores all keys and their associated metadata in an index in memory.
 The size of this index, depending on the number and length of keys, can be quite big.
 Therefore, storing this in the Java Heap is a non-starter for a performance critical storage engine.
 HaloDB solves this problem by storing the index in native memory, outside the heap.
-There are two variants of the hash table; one with a memory pool and the other without it.
-Using the memory pool helps to reduce the memory footprint of the hash table and reduce fragmentation, but requires fixed size keys.
+There are two variants of the index; one with a memory pool and the other without it.
+Using the memory pool helps to reduce the memory footprint of the index and reduce fragmentation, but requires fixed size keys.
 A billion 8 byte keys currently takes around 44GB of memory with memory pool and around 64GB without memory pool.